AnAngryGoose/anangrygoose.github.io/docs/services/nextcloud/nextcloud.md

 While there are multiple ways to install Nextcloud, this guide uses Docker Compose for easier configuration and maintenance.

 !!! note "Image Choice"
-    Due to stability reports regarding the official image, this guide uses the **[LinuxServer.io](https://hub.docker.com/r/linuxserver/nextcloud)** image.
-It is generally more robust for permission handling in homelab environments.
+    I read a lot of people having issues with the official nextcloud docker image so I used the **[LinuxServer.io](https://hub.docker.com/r/linuxserver/nextcloud)** image.
+It is apparently generally more stable.

 #### Compose Configuration